pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Why did the number of posts not change when you were redirected back to the `/users` route?

+* **Your Answer:**

+--- We did not refresh our state, and in turn, refresh the posts count for the user(s).

-* **Your Answer:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
+* **Question:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
 What options can you think of?

-* **Question:**
+* **Your Answer:**

----
+--- I thought the suggestion to refresh state entirely seemed most appropriate.
+This would ensure any additional edits, adds, etc. are returned to the user in real-time.

 - [ ] Using your preferred method, update your code so that the frontend will reflect the changes made to the backend.